-Table 2: Selected SCCs, Modules and Selected Clauses
+Signature required purposes Section 2 for the s of 2) s.
+Modules an d Selected C lauses

-Addendum EU The version of the Approved EU SCCs which this Addendum appended to, detailed below, including the Appendix Information appendix Information appended to, detailed bel endix Information: Information and Informations of
+Addendu SCCs Cs, Modules and Selected Clauses The version of the Approved EU SCCs which this Addendum is appended to, detailed below, including the Appendix Information: Date: Reference (if any): Other identifier (if any): Or the Approved EU SCCs, including the Appendix Information and with only the following modules, clauses or optional provisions of the Approved EU SCCs brought into effect for the purposes of this Addendum: Information: rmation and with sions of the

-Module Module in operation Clause 7 (Docking Clause) Clause 11 (Option) Clause 9a (Prior Authorisati on or General Authorisati on) Clause 9a (Time period) Is personal data received from the Importer combined with personal data collected by the Exporter?
+Module Module in operation Clause 7 (Docking Clause) Clause 11 (Option) Clause 9a (Prior Authorisatio n or General Authorisatio n) Clause 9a (Time period) Is personal data received from the Importer combined with personal data collected by the Exporter?

 1

 2

 3

 4